Conditional flatness, fiberwise localizations, and admissible reflections: The case of nullifications

 \begin{proof} We only need to note that the construction yields a surjective coaugmentation morphism, which is thus a regular epimorphism.
 The semi-abelian assumption on $\mathcal C$ then implies that $\eta_X\colon X \rightarrow P_A (X)$ actually is a normal epimorphism. \end{proof}

-We show now that in the presence of fiberwise localization, nullification functors are conditonally flat, in fact even semi-left exact.
+We show now that in the presence of fiberwise localization, nullification functors are conditonally flat, in fact even semi-left-exact.
 Let us write $\overline P_A (X)$ for the kernel of the $A$-nullification $\eta_X \colon X \rightarrow P_A(X)$.
 The equivalent characterization from Proposition~\ref{lem:barPAPA}(2) that $P_A (\overline P_A (X)) = 0$ for any object $X$ in~$\mathcal C$ is an algebraic analogue of Farjoun's \cite[Theorem~1.H.2]{Dror}.

 \begin{corollary} Consider a nullification functor $P_A$ on a semi-abelian variety of universal algebras $\mathcal C$, and assume that $P_A$ admits a functorial fiberwise localization.
 Then $P_A$ is semi-left-exact.
 In particular $P_A$ is conditionally flat. \end{corollary}